Utah files murder charges against Tyler Robinson

 The roommate received a text message from Robinson the day of the shooting, according to authorities, that read: "drop what you are doing, look under my keyboard."

-When the roommate did, a note was found that stated: "I had the opportunity to take out Charlie Kirk and I'm going to take it."
+When the roommate did so, a note was found that stated: "I had the opportunity to take out Charlie Kirk and I'm going to take it."

 Robinson allegedly told his roommate: "I had enough of his hatred," referring to Kirk.
 "Some hate can't be negotiated out."